wp-plugins/mysmark/README.txt

 Take a look at this website [MySmark](https://www.mysmark.com/ "MySmark")

 == Screenshots ==
+1. The plugin: E-rose and comment list.
+2. Settings in the admin page.

 == Changelog ==

+= 1.0.4.1 =
+* Edited the README.txt file

 = 1.0.4 =
 * Change: Minimum width for left/right template set to 460.